Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 From the Annual Report of Coats Viyella plc (now Coats PLC). © Copyright Coats Viyella PLC MMI, All Rights Reserved.

-To complete the story, after establishing enviable market shared for Children's Clothing in the period after their demerger from Kingfisher, including the leading position in the under-five age group, the store-based Woolworths chain hit the rocks during the Credit Crunch of 2008, falling into Administration.
-While the Administrator, Deloitte LLC, was unable to save the High Street stores, both the Woolworths brand and Ladybird were rescued by Shop Direct in January 2009 and have since been relaunched on-line.
-Shop Direct continues the proud tradition, first dreamt over by Johannes George Pasold over 300 years ago, in offering a contemporary, well-made range of children's clothing at highly competitive prices via their Woolworths.co.uk website.
+To complete the story, after building an enviable market share for its Kidswear while part of the Kingfisher Group, the retailer changed direction in 21st century, giving the range much more prominence.
+This was a great success, in marked contrast to other aspects of its new strategy.
+The 99 year old chain hit the rocks during the Credit Crunch of 2008, falling into Administration.
+While the Administrator, Deloitte LLP, was unable to save the High Street stores, the Ladybird brand was rescued by Shop Direct Group Ltd in January 2009.
+It has since been relaunched on-line.
+Shop Direct continues the proud tradition, first dreamt about by Johannes George Pasold over 300 years ago.
+It offers a contemporary, well-made range of children's clothing at highly competitive prices through its popular very.co.uk and Littlewoods websites.

-The Original Virtual Museum would like to thank Professor David Jenkins, Professor Pat Hudson and Dr Kaori O'Connor of the Pasold Research Foundation for their encouragement in preparing this feature.
+The Woolworths Museum would like to thank Professor David Jenkins, Professor Pat Hudson and Dr Kaori O'Connor of the Pasold Research Foundation for their encouragement in preparing this feature.